DELL 10KM & HALF MARATHON

 Refreshments – just yards away from race registration and the start/finish area is the brilliant Honesty Cafe.
 They'll be open with their full cafe menu including teas/coffees/cold drinks, pastries, flapjacks and some lovely hot food available too.

-The guys from Gratefire Kitchen will be staying to support the event, serving their incredible BBQ food.
+The guys from Earth to Oven will be staying to support the event, serving their incredible flatbreads.